zamimammadov/Predicting-SpaceX-Falcon-9-First-Stage-Landing-Success/README.md

+# 🚀 SpaceX Falcon 9 First Stage Landing Prediction
+*Applied Data Science Capstone – IBM / Coursera*

+## 📌 Project Overview
- has revolutionized the aerospace industry by successfully landing reusable rocket boosters, dramatically reducing the cost of space travel.
+SpaceX has revolutionized the aerospace industry by successfully landing reusable rocket boosters, dramatically reducing the cost of space travel.
 This project aims to **predict the landing success of Falcon 9 first stages** using historical launch data.
 The ability to accurately forecast landings can provide valuable insights for stakeholders, engineers, and investors when estimating launch costs.

 ---